20 Best Things to Do in Rosarito, Mexico

 Discover the brimming with life El Popo Market for a taste of local cuisine and pretty souvenirs.

-Visit some of Rosarito’s fine wineries and breweries, or book a longer, 2-4 days trip to Valle de Guadalupe, through a local tour operator.
+When in Rosarito, book a two-to-four-day trip to Valle de Guadalupe through a local tour operator.

-The region has become very popular for the wide range of locally produced craft beers and quality wines.
+The region has become very popular for its wide range of locally produced craft beers and quality wines.

-Indulge yourself in this sensory experience for a memorable time in Rosarito, and see for yourself why Mexican wines are becoming world-popular.
+Indulge yourself in this sensory experience for a memorable time, and see for yourself why Mexican wines are becoming world-famous.